scrapy/scrapy.org/README.rst

 Are you providing Scrapy consulting?
 ------------------------------------
-If you are a company providing Scrapy consulting or spider development, you can submit a pull request to add your company to the "Scrapy Pros" list.
+If your company is providing Scrapy consulting or spider development, you can submit a pull request to add your company to the "Scrapy Pros" list.

 The companies are sorted by their overall contribution to the Scrapy project